-By choosing a certificate, you’ll set yourself apart in the competitive job market.
+By choosing a concentration, you’ll set yourself apart in the competitive job market.
 At the end of your studies, you’ll do a substantial project, which might involve writing a paper, participating on a trial team, working in our legal clinics or participating on moot court.

 You’ll learn from expert faculty, including:

-Criminal Law and Procedure: Professor Raneta Lawson Mack —who is widely published on criminal law-related issues, including concealed weapons laws, bias in the criminal justice system and comparative criminal procedure.
+Criminal Law and Procedure: Professor Raneta Lawson Mack—who is widely published on criminal law-related issues, including concealed weapons laws, bias in the criminal justice system and comparative criminal procedure.

-Family Law: Professor Catherine M. Brooks —is a co-founder of The Center for the Study of Children’s Issues, at Creighton University.
+Family Law: Professor Catherine M. Brooks—is a co-founder of The Center for the Study of Children’s Issues, at Creighton University.
 She is an editor and co-author of The Nebraska Juvenile Court Procedures Manual and consults locally with child advocacy groups, family law practitioners, and a social service agency.

 International and Comparative Law: Professor Michael J. Kelly —who has authored and co-authored 4 books and more than 30 articles and book chapters in the areas of international and comparative law and Native American law.